intershop/intershop-pwa/docs/guides/migrations.md

 The Intershop PWA now uses Node.js 18.16.0 LTS with the corresponding npm version 9.5.1 to resolve an issue with Azure docker deployments (see #1416).

+As a leftover adaption regarding the switch from deprecated class-based route guards in favor of functional guards the `addGlobalGuard` function was adapted to actually work with functional guards.
+If the `addGlobalGuard` function is used for customizations make sure it now works as expected.

 ## 3.3 to 4.0

 The Intershop PWA now uses Node.js 18.15.0 LTS with the corresponding npm version 9.5.0 and the `"lockfileVersion": 3,`.